prappleizer/refsync/README.md

 - **Paper Library**: Import papers from arXiv, organize with shelves and tags [coming soon: import from ADS].
 Explore papers via cards, lists, multifactor filtering, or search across titles, abstracts, authors, or personal notes.
 - **Image Headers**: Attach (soon: choose) figures or images from papers to serve as card headers, for finding that one plot you remember
 - **ADS Sync**: One-click sync to update arXiv preprints with published journal info: any preprints published to journal in the interim get new citation bibtex with updated information
-- **📝 BibTeX Export**: Export citations in bibtex form for individual papers, collections, or any filtered set of papers, either to clipboard or `.bib` file.
+- **BibTeX Export**: Export citations in bibtex form for individual papers, collections, or any filtered set of papers, either to clipboard or `.bib` file.
 Bibtex are referenced via convenient Author:Year format.
-- **🌙 Dark Mode**: Easy on the eyes for those late-night paper sessions
+- **Dark Mode**: Easy on the eyes for those late-night paper sessions
-- **⭐ Starred Papers**: Mark important papers for quick access
+- **Starred Papers**: Mark important papers for quick access

 ## Installation